 Al fin discusses the new Jordan Peterson movie and his recent trip to rehab.

-William Briggs, Statistician to the Stars, begins the week with his ongoing translation of the Summa Theologica.
+William Briggs, Statistician to the Stars, begins the week with his ongoing translation of the Summa Contra Gentiles.
 This week: God Can Produce Effects Without Proximate Causes.
 He also posts the 2nd draft of the Realist Catholic Climate Declaration.
 Well, it looks like Big Suntan is targeting areas with high numbers of same sex couples.
 I’d say this has causation reversed, but that would make me some kinda phobic.
 The Cranky Professor guests with a moral argument for free will.
 Filed under ‘ftw?’: Researchers Say Thoughts & Prayers Are Harmful.
 The week ends on a note of doom: This Week In Doom – Accelerating Doom Edition.

 Svartifoss, Skaftafell, Ísland.